By: Larry Cibotti, PTA, CPT

 Physical Therapy Assistant and Certified Personal Trainer at Elite Health & Fitness Center in Stoughton

-The goal of training the nine to twelve year-old age group is to improve their movement patterns.
+The goal of training the nine to the twelve-year-old age group is to improve their movement patterns.
 Increased strength with proper movement will prevent muscle imbalances and prevent possible injury.
 By improving their strength you can enhance their health, fitness and sports performance.

 In conclusion, understanding and performing a comprehensive training program for young athletes will allow for better movement, better success in their respective sport(s), while also promoting lifelong healthy habits and limiting injury.